The Big Project

 • The City also required a $450 Fire Hydrant Flow Test.
 To which the homeowner’s wife said, Shouldn’t the hydrants already have been tested in our neighborhood and in proper working order?

 • The home is in Level C of the Austin Wildlife Urban Residential Zone.
-This added more complexity to what work by Carlos.
+This added more complexity to the work by Carlos.

 The work began in the summer of 2025, after months of delays with the City of Austin Residential Plan Review.
 The architect and City had significant and lengthy discussions about pervious coverage on the property, as the City recently had changed their regulations.
 There was also a 25 year old expired building permit, filed by a previous owner for work which was never done—creating further complications.